 To consider the future of your relationship, it might be helpful to take a few steps back and evaluate your own feelings.
 Do you still care deeply for your friend, or have your feelings waned after six months apart?
 Is your relationship still fulfilling, or would you be happier on your own?
 Depending on how you feel, it may provide clues to a future direction.

 Despite how hard it is to be far away from someone you care about, distance can be a blessing in disguise.
 Proximity can lead us to take people for granted, whereas being apart allows us to know someone in a truly different way.
 The extra effort you both make to keep in touch, whether through phone calls, email, texts, video chats, or snail-mail, can foster a special intimacy.
 In the end, you may learn more about each other's personalities, values, ideas, and dreams than folks who spend time together every day.
 Face-to-face relationships can grow stale and filled with superficial conversations and few, if any, meaningful heart-to-hearts.

 Have you considered talking with your partner about how you're feeling?
-Maybe s/he is wondering about the same things.
+Maybe they are wondering about the same things.
 If both of you want to be together, then you might begin to strategize about ways to make this happen.
 Will you need to wait until you graduate?
 Is it feasible for one of you to transfer schools?
 Or change jobs?
 Also, it might be okay to leave the possibility open that you will continue in this long-distance arrangement for a while.

 Before running away from your long-distance relationship, consider taking some time to think about your feelings and ways to make the most out of being apart.
 There are many "right" ways to be involved in a loving relationship, and only time will tell if yours will last.Alice!